anemtserova/keepit-app-NEW/README.md

-# APP IS UNDER RECONSTRUCTION...

 # KeepIt.App

-This is a simple contact management app that has user authentication through `flask-JWT-extended` and is built with `reactjs`.
+This is an easy-to-use full-stack contact management app built with `reactjs` and `Python/Flask`, and `SQLAlchemy`.

 The user can add, edit, and delete contacts.
 Notes can be added and deleted to each contact as well.